LeungKwokFan/SparkonAKSandDocker/README.md

 In this project, **ipton17** created the image used on AKS, you can find it on https://hub.docker.com/r/ipton17/ass4aks.

-### 7. Create first local image for submission of aks
+### 7. Create first local container for submission of aks

 * Build the image,
 ```